MicrosoftDocs/azure-docs/articles/data-factory/data-factory-azure-ml-batch-execution-activity.md

 		  }
 		}

 > [AZURE.NOTE] Any dataset that is included in webServiceInput or webServiceOutputs, must be specified as input/output(s) for the activity, but not all (or any) activity input/outputs need to be specified as webService input/outputs.
+For example, an Azure Machine Learning Web service that uses Reader or Writer modules may not utilize the WebServiceInput or WebServiceOutputs properties of batch execution requests, but the datasets for those storage locations would still be inputs and outputs to the activity itself.

 ### Example

 This example uses Azure Storage to hold both the input and output data.
-You can also use Azure SQL Database instead of using Azure Storage.

-We recommend that you go through the [Build your first pipeline with Data Factory][adf-build-1st-pipeline] tutorial prior to going through this example and use the Data Factory Editor to create Data Factory artifacts (linked services, tables, pipeline) in this example.
+We recommend that you go through the [Build your first pipeline with Data Factory][adf-build-1st-pipeline] tutorial prior to going through this example and use the Data Factory Editor to create Data Factory artifacts (linked services, datasets, pipeline) in this example.

 1. Create a **linked service** for your **Azure Storage**.
 If the input and output files will be in different storage accounts, you will need two linked services.
 Here is a JSON example: